commerce-conversion-funnel-og

 Here are some actionable tips for creating effective, optimized conversion funnels in your analytics tool.

-The advantages of using ecommerce conversion funnels
+The advantages of using Ecommerce conversion funnels

-Your job is to keep your digital ecommerce experience smooth, easy-to-navigate, and issue-free.
+Your job is to keep your digital Ecommerce experience smooth, easy-to-navigate, and issue-free.

 Building and analyzing conversion funnels can help you identify where users are hitting the biggest hiccups that are causing them to drop out of key workflows, like a dead button inside the checkout flow.